 Fort Sumter in Charleston harbour was fired on by Confederate forces in the early hours of April 12, 1861, the bombardment continuing well into the following day.
 Fortunately, for Major Robert Anderson and his garrison, there were no casualties during the siege but with little hope of…Continue

 When did the War begin and who was the first casualty?

 The majority of historians will be able to answer these without hesitation, but, now I am going to throw, yet, another name into the mix!!
 Luke Quinn may be a name unfamiliar to many, but it deserves to be remembered along with the many other Irish that gave “the last full measure” between…Continue

 According to the 1860 US Census the population of the State of Connecticut was home to over 50,000 Irish born immigrants, with many engaged in work as labourers in quarries and on railroad construction.

 On the outbreak of the War many of these Irish rushed to join the ranks, enlisting for 3 months.
-Some of these,…Continue
+Some of these, serving under officers like…Continue

 Born in Kinneigh, Co.
 Cork, Ricard O’Sullivan-Burke received his early education in Dunmanway where he seems to have developed a keen interest in the military.
 At the age of 15 years, he enlisted in the South Cork Light Infantry (Militia) and served at the barracks in Bandon, Kinsale, Limerick and Dublin.
-However, within three years Ricard had deserted and…Continue
+However, within three years Ricard had…Continue